klarajmeymaris/appm-4600-numerics/syllabus.md

 Detailed list of topics (TBD)

+Note: If you do not know how to do a problem, just draw an accurate sheep (has all the parts, a head, fluff, ears, a body etc.).
+The higher accuracy the sheep, the more partial credit I will give.

 ## Midterm 2

 See the [Midterm 2 review](Notes/Review_Midterm2.pdf) and [Midterm 2 review solutions](Notes/Review_Midterm2.soln.pdf)

 Detailed list of topics (TBD)

+Note: If you do not know how to do a problem, just draw a good quality sheep (speacial attention to shape, shading, colors, expression, etc.).
+This time the higher quality the sheep, the more partial credit I will give.
+(Make sure to bring colored pencils for the exam just for coloring the sheep)

 ## Final Exam
 The final is cumulative, but with extra emphasis on the following topics (TBD)